dandavison/delta/README.md

 </table>

 Users of older MacOS versions (e.g. 10.11 El Capitan) should install using Homebrew, Cargo, or MacPorts: the binaries on the release page will not work.

-See [repology.org/git-delta](https://repology.org/project/git-delta/versions) for the current version in each package repository.

 Behind the scenes, delta uses [`less`](https://www.greenwoodsoftware.com/less/) for paging.
 It's important to have a reasonably recent version of less installed.